 4.4.
 Funding.
 If the study and/or preparation of the article had financial support, the source of funding should be indicated.
 If there was no financial support, its absence also should be indicated.
 This information should be provided in the section «Funding».

 4.5.
 Summary.
 The summary of the article is the main source of information in domestic and foreign information systems and databases that index the journal.
 The summary should state only the essential facts of the work, avoiding lengthy arguments.
 In original articles, the summary should be structured – repeat the structure of the article, including the introduction, aim of the study, material and methods, results, conclusion.

 The summary should be accompanied by several keywords that reflect the main topic of the article and facilitate the classification of work in computer search engines.
-Keywords are separated by semicolons.
+Keywords are separated by commas.
 The summary and keywords must be submitted in both Russian and English.

 4.6.
 Plan of the original articles.
 The structure of original articles must correspond to the IMRAD format (Introduction, Methods, Results and Discussion).
 The plan of the original articles should be as follows: summary and keywords in Russian, summary and keywords in English; introduction; material and methods; results; discussion; general conclusion or conclusions in points (at the choice of the authors).

 The introduction gives a brief overview of relevant data, justification of the novelty and significance of the study identifies the outstanding issues and put clear goals and objectives, explaining further study.
 It is recommended to avoid long analyses and long historical excursions.